zagui440s/personalCP/3-Data-Structures/5-intro-whiteboarding-problems-ds-review/README.md

-# Whiteboarding Problems & Technical Interviews, Data Structures Review
+# White-boarding Problems & Technical Interviews, Data Structures Review

 ## What are we trying to accomplish?